Press "Enter" to skip to content

-Guest speaker: Grant Dobson: Desolation to Diversity – Four decades of lessons learned restoring the land no one wanted.
+Guest Speaker – Grant Dobson: Desolation to Diversity – Four decades of lessons learned restoring land no one wanted.

 Waterfowl Drive

-Meet at 8 a.m. at the Pembroke Marina
+Meet at 8:00 am at the Pembroke Marina East Parking Lot

-Snow Goose with Canada Geese – R. Cunningham
+Snow Goose with Canada Geese by Robin Cunningham

 Petawawa Terrace Birding